jcbendernh/PowerBIPipelines/README.md

 ###  Utilize Azure DevOps
-This is a great way to automate the entire process using Azure DevOps.
-There is one major caveat to utilizing this.
-For enterprise deployments using multi-factor authentication, you must be able to enable the Power BI service admin settings for a designated service principle.
+This allows you to automate the entire process using Azure DevOps.
+There is one caveat to utilizing this; For enterprise deployments using multi-factor authentication, you must enable the Power BI service admin settings for a designated service principle.

 This is done in the Power BI web service under the Admin Portal | Tenant Settings.
-For more on this topic, check out [Automate deployment pipelines - Use the Power BI automation tools extension] (https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-automation#use-the-power-bi-automation-tools-extension).
+For more on this topic, check out [Automate deployment pipelines - Use the Power BI automation tools extension](https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-automation#use-the-power-bi-automation-tools-extension).

 #### Power BI automation tools
-1. To add the [Power BI automation tools](https://marketplace.visualstudio.com/items?itemName=ms-pbi-api.pbi-automation-tools) to your Azure DevOps instance, within Azure DevOps, go to Organizational Settings | Extensions and click Browse marketplace and search for <b>Power BI automation tools</B> and click the Get it Free button and then add it to your organization.
+1. To add the [Power BI automation tools](https://marketplace.visualstudio.com/items?itemName=ms-pbi-api.pbi-automation-tools) to your Azure DevOps instance, within Azure DevOps, go to Organizational Settings | Extensions and click Browse marketplace and search for <b>Power BI automation tools</B> and click the <B>Get it Free button</B> and then add it to your organization.

 2. Next you will need to add a service connection to your DevOps project under that organization.
 To do so, go into the DevOps project you will utilize with the Power BI automation tools.
 Under Settings | Service Connections, click New service connection and select Power BI and click Next.
 Fill out the appropriate settings under Edit Service Connection and click Save:
-    1. Environment: options are Public, US Government, etc.
+    1. Environment: options are Public, US Government, etc.  <i>Most often this is Public.</i>
     2. Service Principle Id = Application (client) ID of the Service Principle in Active Directory
     3. Service principal key = The client secret value under the Service Principle in Active Directory
     4. Tenant ID = Application (client) ID of the Service Principle in Active Directory